The Best Security Systems for New Construction Homes

 There’s really nothing you could want in terms of equipment from a smart home security system that Vivint doesn’t offer.
 It has all the sensors you expect and has more niched options missing from SimpliSafe like garage door sensors.
 The real highlights though are the Vivint smart home devices and the premium security cameras.

-For smart home equipment, Vivint has smart locks, smart thermostats, smart lights, smart plugs, and so on.
-But you actually don’t have to stick with Vivint equipment.
-The Smart Hub works with third-party devices, either through integrations or by pairing with them using Z-Wave.
-We already owned a Nest Thermostat and were able to integrate it into our Vivint system.
+For smart home equipment, it covers all the bases.
+Vivint has smart locks, smart thermostats, smart lights, smart plugs, and more.
+And you’re not locked into Vivint-branded gear, either.
+The Smart Hub works with third-party devices through direct integrations or Z-Wave pairing, which is a big plus if you’ve already invested in a smart home ecosystem.
+We had a Google Nest Thermostat on hand and were able to integrate it into our Vivint system without any hassle.

 Vivint Equipment Price